 Digital products are designed and developed every day but 75% of them fail during their first year.
 The most common reason for this statistic is that entrepreneurs rush to launch and enter the market, not investing in a future-ready digital product design and development.

 At Flexy, we always suggest strategies that suit our client’s long-term goals and resolve challenges users might face when interacting with the product.
-Here is a list of future-proof digital product design and development strategies and how they were applied by brands.
+Here is a list of future-proof digital product design and development strategies and how brands applied them.

 01 User-Centric Design